 The one-year $1,000 award is granted to educate promising student leaders in social policy analysis in a faith perspective.
 The Center for Service and Social Action also administers up to $500 in additional funds to each Campion Award recipient for an approved campus-based service project proposals

-Applications for the 2015 Campion Award will be available in November 2014.
+Applications for the 2015 Campion Award are open now through Monday, December 1.
 Click here for more information on how to apply.

 Recipients of the George B. Sweeney